spideone/.github/profile/README.md

 ## Spide Security

-A company specializing in the development of products for security, monitoring of the worldwide web and analysis of websites.
+A company specializing in the development of products for security, monitoring of the worldwide web, analysis of websites and cloud platform.

 #### Our Products
 - **Spide** [idea]: Round-the-clock monitoring of the entire network with the ability to search for certain fragments and parameters.